jondot/padrino-warden/README.md

 Your UserApp needs to be mounted first in Padrino!
 Cascading routes from the UserApp can cause exceptions, so don't use an app mounted to the root path ('/') as UserApp.

+## Configuration

+There are some options you can override to customize padrino-warden to your needs.
+Please consult the [wiki](https://github.com/jondot/padrino-warden/wiki/Options) page to see all of them.

 ## Overriding warden manager defaults